-- 14. The Incremental Backup File Name field shows all the incremental backup files.
-If you need to change the incremental backup file path, enter a path in the Incremental Backup File Name field.
-You can edit the file path but must not skip restoration of any of the files. - 15.
-Click the Next button.
+14. The Incremental Backup File Name field shows all the incremental backup files.
+If you need to change the incremental backup file path, enter a path in

+15. Click the Next button.

 - 16. If you need to restore journal files created after the last incremental backup, select the Restore Crash Journal Files check box.
 Clearing this check box prevents restoring the journal files after the last incremental backup. - 17.
+Click Next button, the Restore Database Summary window appears, from this window, user can easily browse the restoration informations.
+If all the information is satisfying, click the Finish button to accomplish the restoration..

-Enter the backup journal file path and file name in the Crash Journal Files field. - NOTE The current journal files that were copied into a temporary directory are used to restore the database to its condition just prior to shutdown. - 18.
-Click the Finish button to complete the restoration process.
+NOTE The current journal files that were copied into a temporary directory are used to restore the database to its condition just prior to shutdown.

+18. Click the Finish button to complete the restoration process.